 Michael Faraday (1791-1867), the celebrated English physicist, made the discovery that electricity is generated when a wire coil is rotated near a strong magnet.

-The effect formed the basis for numerous applications that use a generator to produce electrical power.
+The effect discovered by Faraday formed the basis for numerous applications that use a generator to produce electrical power.
 It's the same electromagnetic principle that's at work in a spinning turbine.

 We are all familiar with the typical solar power hot water heater that employs solar thermal panels mounted on a roof.
 The water is heated by thermal energy from the sun and then passed from the panels down a series of pipes into the home's hot water storage tanks.